National Park Service: Climate Friendly Parks Program

 The Climate Friendly Parks Program is a subset of the Green Parks Plan.
-It was created in collaboration between the NPS and the U.S. Environmental Protection Agency.
+It was created in collaboration between the NPS and the US Environmental Protection Agency.
 The program is meant to measure and reduce greenhouse gases to help slow the effects of climate change.

 Parks in the CFP program create and implement plans to reduce greenhouse gases through reducing energy and water use.
 Facilities are designed and retrofitted using sustainable materials.
 Alternative transportation systems are developed to reduce dependency on fossil fuels.
 Parks in the program offer public education programs about how the parks are already affected.

 The CFP program provides climate-friendly solutions to the visiting public, like using clean energy, reducing waste, and making smart transportation choices.
 The CFP program can provide technical assistance, tools and resources for the parks and their neighboring communities to protect the natural and cultural resources.

 The large, isolated parks typically generate their own electricity and heat and must do so without spoiling the values that the visitors have come to experience.
 Pollution is emitted by the vehicles used to transport visitors around the often-vast expanses of the parks.
 Many parks have converted vehicles to electric hybrids, and substitute diesel/electric hybrid buses for private automobiles.
 In 2001 it was estimated that replacement with electric vehicles would eliminate 25 TPY emissions entirely.

 In 2010, the NPS estimated that reducing bottled water could eliminate 6,000 tons of carbon emissions and 8 million kilowatt-hours of electricity every year.
 The NPS Concessions office voiced concerns about concessions impacts.

 By 2014, 23 parks had banned disposable water bottles.
 In 2015, the International Bottled Water Association stated the NPS was "leaving sugary drinks as a primary alternative", even though the Park Service provides water stations to refill bottles, "encouraging visitors to hydrate for free".
 The Water Association made the national parks one of its top lobbying targets.
 In July 2015 Rep. Keith Rothfus added a "last-minute" amendment into Congress's appropriations bill, blocking the NPS from funding or enforcing the program.
 The NPS discontinued its ban on disposable water bottles in August 2017.

+Cashless

+In an effort to save on cash processing and hand handling fees, 22 national parks have gone cashless as of 2023.
+In September 2023, US Senator Cynthia Lummis (R-WY) proposed the "Protecting Access to Recreation with Cash Act" (PARC) which would require national parks to accept cash as a form of payment for entrance fee.
+In April 2024, several NPS visitors sued seeking to restore cash as a payment form noting how cash is legal tender suitable "for all public charges" and that the "additional processing fees that will be borne by NPS and by visitors who ultimately fund the federal government through taxes, in addition to personal surcharges and bank fees visitors may incur under NPS cashless policy."